 Silver plans are the benchmark for plan affordability.
 The government uses this number to calculate how much help you may receive to pay monthly premiums.
-The average benchmark premium in Minnesota for 2020 ($309 per month) is the lowest among all states where Marketplace plans are sold.
+The average benchmark premium in Minnesota for 2021 ($307 per month) is one of the lowest among all states where Marketplace plans are sold.5

-For 2021, the state approved a 3.9% increase on premiums, which comes to $9 for the average unsubsidized plan.4
+For 2022, the state approved an 8.1% increase on premiums, which comes to about $25 for the average unsubsidized plan.

 Financial Assistance With Minnesota Marketplace Plans